sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 #### Packages

 * **supercollider** - The version of supercollider in the debian stretch repositories (3.7.0) doesn't work with Sonic Pi 3.1 as it is missing the `-B` argument that sets the ip address (I think).
 The latest version, 3.9.1, seems to work.
-* **sc3-plugins** - Sonic Pi seemed to open and work fine with the version in the Debian repositories, 3.7.0.
-But, if you want to be more sure that it will work, try version 3.9.0 (you could try v3.9.1, but it is currently in pre-release according to its releases page on GitHub, and I've had less success in installing that version).
+* **sc3-plugins** - Version 3.9.0 seems to be a good choice, as it is close to the supercollider version, and seems to work fine.
+(Sonic Pi seemed to open and work fine with the version in the Debian repositories, 3.7.0.
+But, it may conflict with newer versions of supercollider, so if you want to be more sure that it will work, try version 3.9.0) (You could try v3.9.1, but it is currently in pre-release according to its releases page on GitHub, and I've had less success in installing that version).
 * **aubio & osmid** - The latest versions of these seem to work fine.
 * All other required packages can be installed from the Debian repositories: